 Online shopping offers many advantages.
 Perhaps the most important one is the freedom to shop anytime from anywhere.
-For instance, you can change your entire wardrobe sitting at home while you wait for your favorite dessert to bake.
+For instance, you can change your entire wardrobe sitting at home while waiting for your favorite dessert to bake.

-Other benefits include no waiting at the checkout counter, the ability to search thousands of products with a few clicks, and, often, better deals.
+Other benefits include no waiting at the checkout counter, searching thousands of products with a few clicks, and, often, better deals.

 Nevertheless, beneficial as online shopping is, it is still many miles behind the in-store shopping in terms of revenue.
-Almost all big brands earn many times more through their brick and mortar stores than e-stores.
+Almost all big brands earn more through their brick-and-mortar stores than e-stores.

 Why is this so?
-Why in this age of smartphones and tablets people still prefer brick-and-mortar stores over online stores?
+Why do people still prefer brick-and-mortar stores over online stores in this age of smartphones and tablets?

-There are many instances when it is more helpful to shopping in-person than online.
-We’ve listed top 5 such cases.
+There are many instances when it is more helpful to shop in person than online.
+We’ve listed the top 5 such cases.
 Have a look.

-Free shipping offered by e-stores is generally valid only if you shop above a certain amount.
-Moreover, there are several online shops that still charge a shipping fee on all orders, irrespective of the purchase amount.
+E-stores’ free shipping offered by e-stores is generally valid only if you shop above a certain amount.
+Moreover, several online shops still charge a shipping fee on all orders, irrespective of the purchase amount.

 Whenever there’s a shipping fee, it makes more sense to buy items from a brick-and-mortar shop, provided it’s located within a short distance from your location.